YunYouJun/YunYouJun/README.md

 <!-- interested:end -->

 > By the way, are you also curious about how to generate the list?
-> I write a script to generate it automatically.
+> I wrote a script to generate it automatically.
 You can see [YunYouJun/YunYouJun](https://github.com/YunYouJun/YunYouJun).

 ---

-You can find how to contact me in the sidebar.
-You can follow me to find something more interesting.
+You can find ways to to contact me in the sidebar.
+You can follow me to find more interesting things.

-If you like ~~xiao-yun or me~~ my projects, you can buy me a 🍉 / 🍟 / 🍦 at [Patreon](https://www.patreon.com/yunyoujun) or 💰 [sponsors.yunyoujun.cn](https://sponsors.yunyoujun.cn/).
+If you like ~~Xiao Yun or me~~ my projects, you can buy me a 🍉 / 🍟 / 🍦 at [Patreon](https://www.patreon.com/yunyoujun) or 💰 [sponsors.yunyoujun.cn](https://sponsors.yunyoujun.cn/).